mohamedkhaledmk/portfolio/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any suggestions or would like to contribute, feel free to submit a pull request or open an issue.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.